Skip to content

 The fractional knapsack problem is very similar overall to the 0-1 knapsack problem, with states including the current item \(i\) and capacity \(c\), and the goal being to maximize value under the limited knapsack capacity.

-The difference is that this problem allows selecting only a portion of an item.
-As shown in Figure 15-4, we can arbitrarily split items and calculate the corresponding value based on the weight proportion.
+The difference is that this problem allows selecting only a fraction of an item.
+As shown in Figure 15-4, we can split an item arbitrarily and compute its value in proportion to the selected weight.

 1. For item \(i\), its value per unit weight is \(val[i-1] / wgt[i-1]\), referred to as unit value.